Victoria Theatre and Concert Hall

 The colonial government led a fund-raising scheme for the construction work, raising $368,000 with $28,000 to spare.
 The extra cash was used to refurbish the theatre in the Town Hall and to unify the facades of the two buildings.
 The Victoria Memorial Hall was opened on 18 October 1905 by Governor Sir John Anderson, with the Town Hall renamed the Victoria Theatre.

-The 54m Clock Tower joining the two buildings was not completed until 1906.
+The 54 m clock tower that joins the two buildings was not completed until 1906.
 This was partly because the sponsoring company, the Straits Trading Company, was delayed in its donation of the clock and chimes.
-The clock itself has a 4m diameter, weighs a tonne and cost $6,000.
-Opening night on 11 February 1909 featured an amateur version of The Pirates of Penzance.
+The clock itself has a 4 m diameter, weighs a tonne and cost $6,000.
+The opening night on 11 February 1909 featured an amateur version of The Pirates of Penzance.

-For the Centennial celebrations in 1919, the statue of Sir Stamford Raffles was moved from the Padang to the front of Victoria Memorial Hall.
+For the centennial celebrations in 1919 to commemorate 100 years since the founding of Singapore, the statue of Sir Stamford Raffles was moved from the Padang to the front of Victoria Memorial Hall.
 A special colonnade with a pool was raised to house the statue.

 The Victoria Memorial Hall has played a critical role in Singapore's political landscape.
 During the early stages of World War II, it served as a hospital and, at the war's conclusion, it was the location for the trial of Japanese war criminals after their surrender.
 From 1948, the Hall was also the centre for the briefing of election officials and the counting of ballot papers.
 On 21 November 1954, the People’s Action Party used it for their inaugural meeting.